testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** What are global default responses, define in beforeEach, cleanup in afterEach.
 This ensure that if something was overriden, the next test doesn't suffer.
-One place to see all defaults,
+One place to see all defaults.

-Downside: performance penalty, we measured 1ms,
+Downside: performance penalty, we measured 1ms.

+How to override, see bullet...

 <br/>

-👀 &nbsp; **Alternatives:** Fake servers, out of process, hard to set during the test &nbsp; ❌; Sandbox environments &nbsp; ❌;
+👀 &nbsp; **Alternatives:** Persist &nbsp; ❌; In every test &nbsp; ❌;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>